Short Term Volunteer Projects in Europe

 Experience and qualifications

 The most important qualities you need are enthusiasm, flexibility and willingness to experience something completely new.
 All volunteers must be 18 or over.
-Some projects require certain skills e.g. language; these will be stated in the project description.
+You don’t need any skills or qualifications for our projects apart from a s small number that require certain skills e.g. language; this is stated clearly in the project description.
 The success of the project depends largely on the willingness of individual volunteers to involve themselves in the group-life by 'mucking in', communicating and making friends with other volunteers and in the local community.

-- Free food and accommodation is provided while on the individual projects.
+- Food and accommodation are provided while on the individual projects.

-- Volunteers have to cover travel to the country and internal travel to/from the projects.
+- Volunteers pay for their own travel to the country and internal travel to/from the projects.

 - Volunteers are covered under a basic SCI Insurance policy.

-- Some partner organisations of VSI charge an extra fee which the volunteer will have to pay on arrival.
+- Some of our partner organisations e.g. Iceland and Estonia, charge an extra fee which the volunteers pay on arrival.
 This will be stated in the project description.

 Food and accommodation